socialvibe/truex-android-mobile-reference-app/README.md

-# Sheppard
+# Truex-Android-Mobile-Reference-App

-## Reference app for Android TV and Fire TV TAR (TruexAdRenderer) integration
+## Reference app for Android Mobile (TruexAdRenderer) integration

-This is an Android TV and Fire TV application exposing direct calls into `TruexAdRenderer` instances, enabling functional testing as well as prototyping.
+This is an Android Mobile application exposing direct calls into `TruexAdRenderer` instances, enabling functional testing as well as prototyping.
 The application is set up with a simple activity and the calls in the `MainActivity` should be self-explanatory.

 ## Setup